Grow Summersweet Clethra as a Wet Soil Garden Solution

 Tips on How to Grow Summersweet Clethra or Clethra alnifolia –

 Water the shrub’s root system well upon initial planting.
 Summersweet Clethra grows in moist soils and should never be left to dry out for best results.
-Mulch the soil with a 3-inch layer of organic matter to help it hold water and protect it from winter cold.
-Only fertilize with an organic fertilizer before new growth occurs in the spring if the plant shows signs of undernourishment.
+Mulch the soil with a 3-inch layer of organic matter to help it hold water and protect it from the winter cold.
+Only fertilize with organic fertilizer before new growth occurs in the spring if the plant shows signs of undernourishment.
 Heavy fertilization can increase suckering and reduce flower production.

 Watch Out for Suckers –